Codex Montfortianus

-Codex Montfortianus designated by 61 (on the list Gregory-Aland; Soden's δ 603), and known as Minuscule 61 is a Greek minuscule manuscript of the New Testament on paper.
-Erasmus named it Codex Britannicus.
+Codex Montfortianus, also known as Minuscule 61, is a Greek minuscule manuscript of the New Testament written on paper.
+It is designated by 61 in the Gregory-Aland numbering of New Testament manuscripts, and δ 603 in the von Soden numbering of New Testament manuscripts.
+Biblical scholar Erasmus named it Codex Britannicus.
 Its completion is dated on the basis of its textual affinities to no earlier than the second decade of the 16th century, though a 15th-century date is possible on palaeographic grounds.

 The manuscript is famous for including a unique version of the Comma Johanneum.
-It has marginalia.
+It has marginal notes.